NaveenV110/Network-Automation-in-GNS3/README.md

-# GNS3 Network Automation Web Interface
+# Network Automation in GNS3

 This project provides a simple web interface to interact with a GNS3 topology.
 Users can select a router, enter commands, and execute them directly on the selected router using SSH.
 The results of the command execution are displayed in the web interface.